 US Army Public Affairs Staff Sgt.
-Joshua Salmons, who coordinates internet-based capabilities training at the Defense Information School (DINFOS) on getting the United States Army public affairs staff up to speed on social media, speaking truth to power and advocating decentralized communications in the command and control world.
+Joshua Salmons coordinates internet-based capabilities training at the Defense Information School (DINFOS) on getting the United States Army public affairs staff up to speed on social media, speaking truth to power, and advocating decentralized communications in a command and control organization.

-3:01 – Integrating social media training into the curriculum at the Defense Information School (DINFOS).
+3:01 – Integrating digital marketing training into the Defense Information School (DINFOS) curriculum.

-6:53 – How US Military senior leadership is responding in principal to the risks and opportunities of new media engagement, and how middle leadership is applying social media on a tactical basis.
+6:53 – How US Military senior leadership is responding in principle to the risks and opportunities of new media engagement and how middle leadership is applying social media on a tactical basis.

-8:52 – The seriousness with which Major General Bergner and General Casey, as well as the US Air Force, US Navy and US Coast Guard’s senior leadership are acting to make sure that the US Armed Forces get social media right.
+8:52 – The seriousness with which Major General Bergner and General Casey, as well as the US Air Force, US Navy, and US Coast Guard’s senior leadership, are acting to ensure that the US Armed Forces get social media right.

-9:34 – Specifically what the US Armed Forces are doing at this point in time with social media.
+9:34 – Specifically, what the US Armed Forces are doing now with social media.

 10:23 – Select US Dept. of Defense social media programs by the numbers (as of Oct.
 15, 2009):